Authmaker/documentation/getting-started/back-end.md

 $ npm install
 ```

-The generator will create two example files for reference, an 'example' model in the models folder and an 'example' route in the server/routes folder.
+The generator will also create two example files for reference, `models/example.js` (a model) and `server/routes/v1/example.js` (a route).
 You can use these for reference and eventually delete them.